A Beginner's Guide to Tremella Mushroom, the Snow Mushroom

 Look for it on broadleaf tree branches that have fallen or have recently died.
 Tremella mushroom pops up in South America, Central America, the Caribbean, Australia, New Zealand, and parts of North America and Asia.
 Tremella is actually a yeast that’s a parasite.
 It starts out life as a slimy film, but when it finds the right host (certain fungi species), it grows mycelium and eventually develops the fruiting bodies we know as Tremella mushroom.

-Tremella is highly valued in Traditional Chinese Medicine, where it’s used to nourish the brain and enhance beauty.* Tremella mushroom dates back thousands of years in Japanese and Korean herbalism and wellness, too.
+Tremella is highly valued in Traditional Chinese Herbalism, where it’s used to nourish the brain and enhance beauty.* Tremella mushroom dates back thousands of years in Japanese and Korean herbalism and wellness, too.

 As a jelly fungus, it can hold up to 500 times its weight in water.
 A single gram of Tremella mushroom could hold 500 grams of water!
 If you’re lucky enough to encounter a fresh Tremella mushroom, give it a gentle squeeze — you’ll be floored by just how much water they can hold.